gouthamgo/AI-projects/Resources/README.md

 🤝 Contributing
 We welcome contributions!
 If you know a great free data source or want to improve this guide:

-Fork the repo
+# Fork the repo
-Create a new branch (feature/add-dataset)
+- Create a new branch (feature/add-dataset)
-Add your changes (with clear descriptions)
+- Add your changes (with clear descriptions)
-Submit a pull request
+- Submit a pull request
-Please follow the Code of Conduct (if applicable).
+- Please follow the Code of Conduct (if applicable).

-📄 License
-This project is licensed under the MIT License – see the LICENSE file for details.
+## This project is just for learning purposes.

-Note: This repository only links to data sources.
+## Note: This repository only links to data sources.
 We do not host or claim ownership of any dataset.
 Always comply with the terms of use of the original data providers.

 🙌 Acknowledgments
-public-apis/public-apis
+- public-apis/public-apis
-Kaggle
+- Kaggle
-data.gov
+- data.gov
-Open-source community contributors
+- Open-source community contributors

 📌 Happy data hunting!
 Let’s build smarter, ethical, and impactful projects together. 🚀